OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Users perform operating system updates less often than application updates (which can happen silently).
 Additionally users may choose not to update to the next major operating system release ([i.e iOS 14 to iOS 15](https://www.intego.com/mac-security-blog/why-doesnt-apple-want-people-to-upgrade-to-ios-15/)) meaning they can miss out on vital security patches.
 Because Apple does not always back-port patches to older OS versions, users that fail to endure heavyweight OS updates can fall behind on browser security updates on iOS.
 Of vital importance to security is shortening the length of time between a vulnerability being discovered and being patched for the end user.
 This is referred to as patch gap.

-> "Ideally, the window of time between a public patch and a stable release is as small as possible."
+> Ideally, the window of time between a public patch and a stable release is as small as possible.
 > <cite>[Tim Becker - Security Researcher](https://blog.theori.io/research/webkit-type-confusion/)</cite>

 Older versions of iOS do not always get the security patches provided to the latest version.
 For example [this chart](https://twitter.com/theJoshMeister/status/1454023794578706433) (reproduced below) shows a list of patches (many of them for Webkit) available in iOS 15 and *if* they are available in iOS 14.
 It is important to note that Apple **has not communicated this information to users**.
 As users are unable to choose alternative browsers, they are left insecure without warning, even though their browser may be “up to date”.